Frame Sampling Strategies Matter: A Benchmark for small vision language models: Discussion

 Another important point is the comparison between literature-reported results and our controlled evaluation.
 Overall, controlling for frame-sampling bias is effective: it reveals discrepancies relative to reported scores.
-For example, on MVBench, the literature reports Ovis2 below Qwen2.5 (64.9\% vs. 67.0\%), partly because Qwen2.5 used uniform-FPS sampling (up to 768) while Ovis2 was evaluated with only a few frames (up to 12).
-Under our controlled benchmarking protocol, we observe the opposite ranking: Ovis2 performs better when both models receive the same input frames.
+On MVBench, prior reports place Ovis2 below InternVL3 and Qwen2.5 (64.9\% vs. 70.0\% and 67.0\%), partly because Qwen2.5 used uniform-FPS sampling (up to 768 frames) and InternVL3 evaluated 16 uniformly spaced frames, whereas Ovis2 was evaluated with only a few frames (up to 12).
+Under our controlled protocol, the ranking changes: when all models receive the same input frames, Ovis2 performs comparably (Ovis2 65.8\% vs. InternVL3 65.0\% and Qwen2.5 64.3\%).

 On VideoMME, Qwen2.5 performance scales with the frame budget: increasing $N_{\max}$ from 16 to 256 yields marked gains across sampling strategies, reflecting improved temporal coverage.
 Beyond 256 frames, accuracy plateaus or decreases slightly, likely due to redundancy and noise.
+We also find that dynamic sampling could becomes particularly useful when the frame budget is large, since the cost incurred during frame preselection allows these methods to reduce the number of frames ultimately processed by the SVLM, making the final inference time comparable to that of uniform sampling.

 Furthermore, we found that within VideoMME, uniform FPS sampling outperformed the other strategies on most tasks, except for temporal tasks where adaptive strategies achieved better performance.
 This can be attributed to the fact that temporal tasks rely on capturing fine-grained motion dynamics and event ordering.
 Adaptive strategies are better suited for this, as they prioritize frames with higher temporal variability, thereby preserving critical motion cues.